 One of the big masses in a rocket outside of the propellant tanks are the engines themselves, and they really don’t correlate to propellant mass at all.
-They correlate to the gross mass, because the engines are typically sized to give you some particular value of thrust-to-weight when you light them up.
+They correlate to the initial mass, because the engines are typically sized to give you some particular value of thrust-to-weight when you light them up.
 So I went ahead and extended the previous derivation of payload fraction to include this important feature.

 Then it was a matter of doing the algebra to simplify things down until I had an expression for payload fraction like I did before.

 Noting that 1/MR is the final mass fraction (FMF), and that 1 – 1/MR is the propellant mass fraction (PMF), things continue to simplify: